Bangarapet: Demographics

 Schedule Caste (SC) constitutes 23.09% while Schedule Tribe (ST) were 1.00% of total population in Bangarapet (TMC).

 Out of the total population, 15,999 people were engaged in work or business activity.
 Of this, 12,562 were males, while 3,437 were females.
 In the census survey, a worker is defined as person who does business, job, service, and cultivator and labour activity.
 Of the total working population, 88.17% were engaged in main work while 11.83% of total workers were engaged in marginal work.

 The people of Bangarapet depend largely on jobs in Bangalore for earning money.
 People generally work in IT and private companies in and around Bangalore.
 The town is very well connected with Bangalore, facilitating in a huge daily population travelling to Bangalore to earn their living.
 A portion of the people work in the nearby public sector factory of Bharath Earth Movers Limited.

+Languages

 Culture

 This town is known in Karnataka for Bangarpet chats, especially Pani-puri and it's also known for its rice trading.